SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 • Apnea: Apnea is when airflow stops for a period of 10 seconds or longer.

-If you are diagnosed with sleep apnea, a member of your health care team will explain what type of sleep apnea you have and whether the condition is mild, moderate, or severe.
+If you're diagnosed with sleep apnea, a member of your healthcare team will explain what type of sleep apnea you have and whether the condition is mild, moderate, or severe.
 They may also talk about some of the potential health risks associated with sleep apnea and offer precautions against driving if you are frequently sleepy during the day.

 Next, a doctor will discuss what kind of treatment is appropriate for your situation.
-The treatment plan will depend upon what type of sleep apnea you have and the severity of the disorder, as well as your personal preferences.
+Your treatment for sleep apnea will depend upon what type of sleep apnea you have and the severity of the disorder, as well as your personal preferences.

 • Positive airway pressure therapy: PAP therapy is a primary treatment option for OSA and certain types of CSA.
 A PAP device has a mask that is worn over your nose and mouth during sleep.
 The mask is connected by a hose to a small machine beside your bed, and the machine pumps air through the hose and mask to open your airway.